BITs2Sys/ret2shell/web/src/routes/games/[game]/_blocks/contents/welcome.en_us.md

 3. Attacking event infrastructure (DoS / DDoS) is strictly prohibited.
 4. Cross-team collaboration is not allowed.
 Do not discuss challenges with members from other teams.
 5. Report all rule violations and infrastructure issues/vulnerabilities to the admins ASAP.
 Any violation of these rules will result in your team being disqualified.
-6. If your team is Vietnamese (you will need to verify) and you place in the international ranking, you can choose to receive only one prize – either an international prize or a Vietnamese prize (not both).
+6. If your team is Vietnamese (you will need to register before playing at [here](https://forms.gle/VNA32Qx3DgkxSWyQ9)) and you place in the international ranking, you can choose to receive only one prize – either an international prize or a Vietnamese prize (not both).
 7. The format flag is **W1{[\x20-\x7e]}**
-8. We will discuss everything on Discord: https://discord.gg/UDDHzTwk
+8. We will discuss everything on Discord: https://discord.gg/XcJ5sbpnR7
 9. WannaGame Championship 2025 Organizers reserve the right to disqualify a team if suspected for breaking the rules.